Babies do not need to be expensive.

 The baby stage goes by fast.
 Before you know it they will be adults but there is a lot you need to do and think about between now and then.

-Here are a few articles I recommend:
+Here are a few articles we recommend:

 43 ways single mums can make money – gives 43 flexible options for making money.